ayush1999/Keras.jl/examples/text generation/README.md

 ## Producing text.

-One the model has been trained and saved, it can be easily imported into Flux, and run to produce artificial text using `julia main.jl` from the terminal.
+Once the model has been trained and saved, it can be easily imported into Flux.
+Run `julia main.jl` from the terminal to run the model and produce artificial text.

 ```
 $ julia main.jl